 This has a major impact on the game’s house edge.

-The house edge for American Roulette is typically 5.26 percent, giving the game a theoretical RTP of 94.74 percent.
+The house edge for American roulette is typically 5.26%, giving the game a theoretical RTP of 94.74%.

-The house edge for European Roulette is typically 2.7 percent, giving the game a theoretical RTP of 97.3 percent.
+The house edge for European roulette is typically 2.7 percent, giving the game a theoretical RTP of 97.3%.

 The basic gameplay is easy to follow.
 The wheels feature numbered slots colored black, red, or green.
 Players place bets on a number, groups or range of numbers, and red or black.
-The wheel spins and a small ball is rolled inside in the opposite direction.
-The slot where the ball lands determine the outcome of all the bets.
+The wheel spins and a small ball is rolled inside in the opposite direction — the slot where the ball lands determines the outcome of all the bets.

 The basic gameplay is always the same.

 Baccarat dealers deal out two two-card hands: One to the banker spot and another to the player spot.
 Players bet on whether the banker or player hand will end up closer to a value of nine, or if the hands will be tied.